 The receivables from TSML are included as part of "Non-trade receivables from related parties" under "Trade and other receivables" account in the consolidated statements of financial position (Note 6).
+Allowance for impairment losses pertaining to these receivables amounted to P540,216 as at December 31, 2020.

-Interest income from amounts owed by TSML, recognized in the consolidated statements of income, amounted to P19,380, P20,703 and P21,785 in 2019, 2018 and 2017, respectively.
+Interest income from amounts owed by TSML, recognized in the consolidated statements of income, amounted to nil, P19,380 and P20,703 in 2020, 2019 and 2018, respectively.